aexol-studio/deenruv/docs/docs/guides/deployment/deploy-to-digital-ocean-app-platform/index.md

 ## Create Spaces Object Storage

 First we'll create a Spaces bucket to store our assets.
-Click the "Spaces Object Storage" nav item and create a new space and call it "vendure-assets".
+Click the "Spaces Object Storage" nav item and create a new space and call it "deenruv-assets".

 ![Create Spaces Object Storage](./01-create-space.webp)